periph/website/site/content/index.md

 `periph` includes [many ready-to-use tools](https://github.com/google/periph/tree/master/cmd/)!
-See [users/](/users/) for more info on configuring the host and using the included tools.
+See [users/](/users/) for more info on configuring the board and OS and using the included tools.

 ```bash
 # Retrieve and install all the commands at once: